Skip to content

 base_domain Base domain for the platform, used for ingress and ACM certificates string null no

-cluster_admins Map of IAM roles to add as cluster admins.
-Only exact matching role names are returned
+cluster_admins Map of IAM roles to add as cluster admins

 map(object({